 VOCAL offers the G.729AB vocoder as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack for different integration options with developer applications.
 The G.729AB voice compression algorithm is optimized for performance on all leading DSPs and processors.
-Our G.729AB codec software may be licensed as binary or source code with custom designs available to meet specific developer requirements.
-Contact us to discuss your voice application requirements.
+Custom designs are also available to meet specific developer requirements.
+Contact us to discuss your G.729AB voice application requirements.

 - Compliant with G.729, Annex A, Annex B specifications

 - Full and half duplex modes of operation